 The migration process may be configured through the following system properties, or using the Start SHA256 Migration Task and Stop SHA256 Migration Task REST API endpoints

-By default, the migration will run on the primary node, however, using the
+By default, the migration will run on any node in the cluster (arbitrarily); however, using the

-forceRunOnNodeId property described below, you may configure it to run on a secondary node.
+forceRunOnNodeId property described below, you may configure it to run on a specific node.

 [ Default: false ]